Chateau Marmont: In literature

-The Chateau is featured—often as a setting—in many books, including Martin Amis's Money (1984) (as the Vraimont), Eve Babitz's Eve's Hollywood (1974) and Slow Days, Fast Company (1977), James Ellroy's The Big Nowhere (1988), Dominick Dunne's An Inconvenient Woman (1990) and Another City, Not My Own (1997), Charles Bukowski's Hollywood (1989), Lauren Weisberger's Last Night at Chateau Marmont (2010), and Michael Connelly's The Drop (2011).
+The Chateau is featured—often as a setting—in many books, including Martin Amis's Money (1984) (as the Vraimont), Eve Babitz's Eve's Hollywood (1974) and Slow Days, Fast Company (1977), James Ellroy's The Big Nowhere (1988), Dominick Dunne's An Inconvenient Woman (1990) and Another City, Not My Own (1997), Charles Bukowski's Hollywood (1989), Lee Child's Bad Luck and Trouble (2007), Lauren Weisberger's Last Night at Chateau Marmont (2010), and Michael Connelly's The Drop (2011).
 It is also the office of fictional paparazzo Patrick Immleman in the Panel Syndicate web comic The Private Eye.

 In music

 The hotel has also been referred to in many songs, including the title track "Plastic Hearts" by Miley Cyrus from her 2020 album, "chateau" by blackbear from his 2017 album digital druglord, Panic!
 At The Disco's "Dying in LA", the Grateful Dead's "West L.A.
 Fadeaway" from the album In the Dark, Lana Del Rey's 2011 single "Off to the Races" from Born to Die, Father John Misty's "Chateau Lobby #4 (in C for Two Virgins)" from I Love You, Honeybear (2015), Angus & Julia Stone's 2017 single "Chateau" from Snow, Lily Allen's 2017 single "Trigger Bang" from No Shame, and Joshua Radin's 2020 single "Chateau."
 In 2017, Jarvis Cocker and Chilly Gonzales collaborated on a concept album of music inspired by the hotel, named Room 29, after one of the rooms with a piano.
-The cover photos for various albums have been taken at the hotel, including Gram Parsons's GP and Death Grips's infamous No Love Deep Web, and many musicians have performed live at the hotel, including Anne Pigalle.
+The cover photos for various albums have been taken at the hotel, including Gram Parsons's GP and Death Grips's infamous No Love Deep Web, and many musicians have performed live at the hotel, including Miley Cyrus and Anne Pigalle.